Kitchen Flooring Cost

 Engineered Wood

 Engineered wood is a fine choice for a kitchen.
 The wood is created from layers of solid wood and the thicker the plank the better it will be for durability.
-The wood is waterproof, but spills should be mopped up quickly so that the moisture isn’t left standing.
+The wood is water-resistant, but spills should be mopped up quickly so that the moisture isn’t left standing.

 The average price of Engineered Wood is between £25 and £65 per m2.